 We Offer More Than Document Imaging And Document Management Services

-When you choose us as your document scanning partner, you get so much more than scanning services.
+When you choose us as your document scanning partner, your documents are protected by our security methods.
 Our team is HIPAA-compliant to ensure your information is handled and stored following proper procedures and industry best practices.
-We also runs criminal background checks on each employee, and each person who passes and is hired undergoes continuous Criminal Justice Information Services (CJIS) training and certification.
+We also run criminal background checks on each employee, and each person who passes and is hired undergoes continuous Criminal Justice Information Services (CJIS) training and certification.

 If you opt to have us pick up your documents for scanning, we offer secure transportation for your materials.
 Our crew will transport your materials in our large, unmarked trucks.
 And if you wish, we can place your papers in lockable bins before they are loaded onto our trucks.

 We don’t share office buildings with other companies.
 This ensures that only authorized employees can enter the same space as your sensitive documents.
 Plus, your digital documents will be stored in encrypted drives within our high-security digital vault.

-“Why Should I Hire A Scanning ‘Expert?'” describes some of the reasons why it may be best to work with a company like us if you decide to convert your records.
+“Why Should I Hire A Scanning ‘Expert?'” describes some of the reasons why it may be best to work with a professional scanning services company if you decide to digitize your records.